-Initiative 3: Invest in Expansion of Community-Based Wellness and Activity Centers Scope (Target Population) Strategies Strategy Measure Baseline for 2020-22 Progress in 2020 Comments Residents in two identified higher need municipalities within the Wilmington Wellness and Activity Center Gives children and adults in the Wilmington area a physical space to participate in free Average number of unduplicated monthly participants Visits by 54 unduplicated registered Wellness Center members/month •43 visits by unduplicated registered Wellness Center members/month need improve the health of the community Total number of events available during the year •1,000 events at the Wellness and Activity Center •288 events at the Wellness and Activity Center All events to the public at the Center were shut down in March 2020 due to the COVID-19 pandemic. • PLCM Service Area (Wilmington and Lawndale) Lawndale Wellness and Activity Center Community Health Workers assigned in the ED assist patients with applying for immediate medical health insurance, make and keep follow up primary care appointments after visiting the ED, and navigating community health resources Completed construction and opening of the Lawndale Wellness and Activity Center N/A Design professional has been selected and initial design planning has begun CEQA has been drafted and has been sent to school board for approval Key contacts established with California Conservation Corps and Los Angeles Conservation Corps regarding potential participation in project
+Initiative 3: Invest in Expansion of Community-Based Wellness and Activity Centers Scope (Target Population) Strategies Strategy Measure Progress in 2020 Progress in 2021 Comments Residents in two identified higher need municipalities within the PLCM Service Wilmington Wellness and Activity Center Gives children and adults in the Wilmington Average number of unduplicated monthly participants •43 visits by unduplicated registered Wellness Center members/month •Served as a COVID-19 testing and vaccination site during pandemic (7,200 tests provided) •Hosted free grocery distributions for food insecure families •Continued hosting of weekly Wilmington Certified Farmer's Market All events to the public at the Center were shut down in March Total number of events available during the year •288 events at the Wellness and Activity Center 2020 due to the COVID-19 pandemic.
+Programming offered at the Center adapted to focus on services around COVID-19 prevention and food insecurity.
+Area (Wilmington and Lawndale) Lawndale Wellness and Activity Center Community Health Workers assigned in the ED assist patients with applying for immediate medical health insurance, make and keep follow up primary care appointments after visiting the ED, and navigating community health resources Completed construction and opening of the Lawndale Wellness and Activity Center Design professional has been selected and initial design planning has begun CEQA has been drafted and has been sent to school board for approval Key contacts established with California Conservation Corps and Los Angeles Conservation Corps regarding potential participation in project •Design completed and proposed plans submitted to CA Division of the State Architect for approval •CEQA exemption approved

-INITIATIVE 4: TRAIN AND DEPLOY A WORKFORCE OF COMMUNITY HEALTH WORKERS TO ADDRESS SOCIAL DETERMINANTS OF HEALTH IN UNDERSERVED POPULATIONS
+INITIATIVE 4: TRAIN AND DEPLOY A WORKFORCE OF COMMUNITY HEALTH WORKERS TO ADDRESS SOCIAL DETERMINANTS OF HEALTH IN UNDERSERVED POPULATIONS addressed:

+Community need

-Community need addressed: Economic Insecurity and Workforce Development, Access to Care, Behavioral Health, Food Insecurity, Chronic people who are uninsured, reduction in the number of eligible but unenrolled in CalFresh/SNAP benefits
+Economic Insecurity and Workforce Development, Access to Care, Behavioral Health, Food Insecurity, Chronic